-Integrity is often used to mean keeping one's promises to others and/or with oneself.
+Integrity is often used to mean keeping one's promises to others or with oneself.
 This is an important aspect of integrity, but it is not fundamental.
-If fact, in some circumstances integrity will include breaking one's promises to others or with oneself.
-This "integrity" (the integrity of keeping promises) is just one of the branches of the "tree of integrity" that is mistaken for the roots of integrity.
+In fact, in some circumstances, integrity will include breaking one's promises to others or with oneself.
+This "integrity," the integrity of keeping promises, is just one of the branches of the "tree of integrity" that is mistaken for the roots of integrity.

-Full integrity consists of two interrelated types of integrity: Now-Next integrity (NNI), and Oneself-Others integrity (OOI).
+Full integrity consists of two interrelated types of integrity: Now-Next Integrity and Oneself-Others Integrity.

 Now-Next Integrity means that your Now and your Next are working together and on the same page.
 Now-Next Integrity is more fundamental than Oneself-Others Integrity.
 Without having a measure of Now-Next integrity first, creating and maintaining Oneself-Others Integrity is more problematic.

 Oneself-Others Integrity means that your Oneself and your Others are working together and on the same page, with little or no conflict.

 If you focus on creating and maintaining Now-Next Integrity as well as Oneself-Others Integrity, then the "integrity" of keeping your promises to others and with yourself is, generally, a slam dunk.

 See Anatomy of Integrity for a comprehensive overview of integrity.